Targeted Interpretable Safety Neuron Enhancement for Multilingual Vision-Language Large Models: More Discussion

-A: This is an important consideration regarding the balance between safety and utility.
-Our strategy is designed to prioritize the preservation of general capabilities by filtering out neurons that are consistently activated in benign multimodal tasks (MM-Bench).
-While it is possible that some polysemantic neurons are excluded, empirical results on MM-Vet and MGSM show that general performance is well preserved, and in some cases slightly improved.
-This suggests that the remaining safety-specific neurons are sufficient for robust alignment, and that excluding shared neurons is an effective step to avoid unintended degradation of core multimodal abilities.
+\textbf{A:} This is an important consideration regarding the balance between safety and utility.
+Our strategy is designed to prioritize the preservation of general capabilities by filtering out neurons that are consistently activated in benign multimodal tasks from MMBench.
+While it is possible that some polysemantic neurons contributing to both safety and general understanding are inadvertently excluded, empirical results on MM-Vet and MGSM show that general performance is well preserved and, in some cases, even slightly improved.
+This suggests that the remaining safety neurons are sufficient to support robust alignment, and that excluding shared neurons is an effective strategy for avoiding unintended degradation of core multilingual and multimodal abilities.
+These results further indicate that our overall set-difference strategy effectively balances robust safety alignment with the preservation of core general multimodal and multilingual capabilities.

 $\triangleright$ \textbf{\textit{Q3.
 The analysis focuses primarily on FFN layers for neuron probing.
 Could you elaborate on the rationale for not considering Attention layers, given their role in cross-modal information integration in Transformer architectures?}}